ahsane/backdropjs/README.md

 Backdrop filter polyfill for browsers that do not support it

-#### Safari already has backdrop-filter support, so this is not needed for it.
+#### Safari, Chrome, Edge already has backdrop-filter support, so this is not needed for it.
 ### Package Manager
 `npm install backdropjs --save`